N00bT00ber/Mini-Rogue/README.md

 **test.play();**
 **return 0;**

-**Description:** Video Game rendition of the Mini Rogue board game.
+#Description# Video Game rendition of the Mini Rogue board game.
 Fight your way through a dungeon by collecting scrolls and weapons to battle monsters you encounter along the way.
 Climb the staircase to move on to the next level.
 Be careful, the levels get harder and the monsters become more dangerous as you progress.
 Win by making it to the final level (4) and picking-up the Golden Idle.